Arkansas Extension Homemakers Council

 Arkansas Extension Homemakers Council (AEHC) members have made it their mission to empower individuals and families to improve their lives through continuing education, leadership development, and community service.

-The organization is one of the largest nonprofit volunteer groups in the state
+One of the largest volunteer groups in the state

 With a membership of 4,400 and over 350 clubs, there are many opportunities to get involved at the local county level.
 Extension Homemakers, the Cooperative Extension Service, University of Arkansas, and the United States Department of Agriculture are partners in providing education to families throughout Arkansas